alexprice1/Bold/README.md

 Get the source from [GitHub](https://github.com/chapinkapa/novation-mobile) or install via NPM

     npm install novation-mobile --save
-**note:** this will take a while.
+**Note:** this will take a while.
 We include all the dependencies to run this.

 ## Version